Mossford/SpatialEngine/ReadMe.md

 > The renderer operates on one specific structure.
 A **RenderSet**.
 The Renderer uses a list of these Rendersets to draw sets of SpatialObjects.
 In normal terms this is called a Batch Renderer or a Batching System.
 > <br>
 >
+> An abstract way to represent this renderer is that it takes in all the meshes in the scene.
+Splits them up into sections by a set value.
+Then combines all these meshes vertexes into one mesh.
+Send that to the gpu and render that one mesh using a offset so that it can be multiple draw calls but only using one mesh.
+>
 > The **RenderSet** contains the needed things for fully rendering a set of objects.
 Opengl uses a **Vao** *(Vertex array object)* This holds a index to where the vertexes of a mesh are stored.
 Opengl also uses a **Vbo** *(Vertex buffer object)* and a **Ebo** *(Element buffer object)*, in which the Ebo being the more important one holding all the indices of the mesh.
 > <br>
 > The render set also stores a list of a object called a **MeshOffset** which will be used for a method of drawing this renderer was built for.